 His tutorial on adding lights to the Inquisitor Syman Kant uses a 32mm base which he cuts away and then uses modelling putty so that the PCB fits depth wise without having to add height to your base.

-It's generally not too difficult to adapt your miniatures to add lighting but it can really set them apart from the competition.
-If there's any models you would like to light that you don't see a kit for, please let me know and I'll see what I can do.
+It's generally not too difficult to adapt your miniatures to add LED lighting but it can really set them apart from the competition.
+If there's any models you would like to light that you don't see an LED lighting kit for, please let me know and I'll see what I can do.

-My full range of Wargaming lighting kits can be found here: Warhammer Lighting Kits
+My full range of Wargaming LED lighting kits can be found here: Warhammer LED Lighting Kits